 See Admission Processes for more information about this method of admission.

-Note: During your two-week work experience, you will experience how an agricultural dealership operates and will be able to start to apply the knowledge and skills you have acquired.
+During your two-week work experience, you will experience how an agricultural dealership operates and will be able to start to apply the knowledge and skills you have acquired.

-Saskatchewan Polytechnic recognizes that adults learn in many different ways and through many different means.
+Saskatchewan Polytechnic recognizes that adults learn in many different ways.
 This includes acquiring knowledge and skills through life and work experience or non-formal training.

 Thanks to the generosity of donors and alumni, Saskatchewan Polytechnic gives away more than $2 million in student awards during the academic year.

 Saskatchewan Polytechnic offers student awards for every certificate and diploma program at every campus.
-You don't have to be a brainiac to receive a student award.
 Not all student awards are based on marks - some are based on financial need or things like community or volunteer involvement.